Identifying Preferences when Households are Financially Constrained: Application: Estimating Preferences using Spanish Data

-In order to gauge how heterogeneity can affect the identification of preferences, I express parameter estimates in terms of potentially observable moments.
-For analytical convenience, looking at the log-linearized Euler equation around the aggregate steady state, risk aversion can be implicitly identified as follows, where all variables are expressed in log-deviation units and $\tilde{R}_{t}$ is used as an instrument:

-When markets are complete, $ \omega^{CM}=\frac{Cov(\tilde{R}_{t+1},\tilde{R}_{t}) }{Cov(\Delta\tilde{C}_{t+1},\tilde{R}_{t})} $.
-As long as heterogeneity and the extensive and intensive margins covary with the return, the identified risk aversion parameter will differ between the complete and incomplete market case, $\omega^{IM}$ and $\omega^{CM}$ respectively.
-Moreover, notice that in the complete markets case the steady state gross interest rate is be pinned down by $\frac{1}{\beta}$.
-When markets are incomplete, precautionary motives pull the equilibrium interest rate below the discount rate, making estimates of risk aversion more sensitive to variation in $B_{t}$ and $\kappa_{t}$.
-Since in this paper we measure $B_{t}$, the values of $\omega$ will vary with the admissible values of $Cov(\tilde{\kappa}_{t},\tilde{R}_{t})$.
-On the other hand, precautionary savings may also alter how the intensive margin covaries with the interest rate.

-The above observation can also give a partial justification on why representative agent models that are used in consumption based asset pricing may deliver implausibly high estimates of risk aversion.
-Positive distortions in the Euler equation for bonds imply that smooth consumption growth is consistent with the more volatile returns without requiring implausibly large estimates of risk aversion.
+In all cases, had we neglected the extensive margin of constrained consumers, higher values of risk aversion would be admissible.
+This is also consistent with the results of Section 3 and the analytical results in Appendix \hyperref[AppB]{B}.
+The time varying proportion of constrained agents provides additional information.
+Looking at the smallest interval compatible with the different estimates, risk aversion ranges from 1.48 to 1.64, which is close to estimates obtained in the microeconometric literature and much smaller than the typical estimates obtained using frictionless representative agent models.
+Allowing for positive distortions in the Euler equation for bonds implies that smooth consumption growth is consistent with the more volatile returns without requiring implausibly large estimates of risk aversion.
 This also implies that the elasticity of intertemporal substitution is not too low, addressing the risk free rate puzzle as well, see e.g \cite{WEIL1989401}.

+Turning attention to the Frisch elasticity of labor supply, the confidence sets for the Frisch elasticity are also refined and much more sharp after accounting for the extensive margin, providing further support to Proposition \ref{over_surv}.
+The estimated elasticities are much less than 1 in general, close to the values supported by microeconomic estimates.
+In fact, as \citet{10.1257/aer.101.3.471} suggest, models that require an elasticity above 1 are inconsistent with micro evidence.
+While in the first two sets of results estimates were already much less than 1 even before accounting for the extensive margin, this is not true in the third case that employs the intratemporal condition itself as an additional identifying restriction.
+Employing the extensive margin substantially lowers the estimated elasticity.